MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/using-scriptanalyzer.md

 ## Custom rules

 It is possible to provide one or more paths to custom rules in the settings file.
-It is important that these paths either point to a module's folder, which implicitly uses the module manifest, or to the module's script file (`.psm1`).
-The module should export the custom rule functions using `Export-ModuleMember` for them to be available to **PSScriptAnalyzer**.
+It is important that these paths point either to a module's folder, which implicitly uses the module manifest, or to the module's script file (`.psm1`).
+The module must export the custom rule functions using `Export-ModuleMember` for them to be available to **PSScriptAnalyzer**.

 In this example the property **CustomRulePath** points to two different modules.
-Both modules export the rule functions with the verb `Measure`, so that is used for the property **IncludeRules**.
+Both modules export the rule functions with the verb **Measure** so `Measure-*` is used for the property **IncludeRules**.

 ```powershell
 @{